 This feature was originally published in 2012.

 For the fans who can recall Changing Faces album cuts and name each member of Subway, this is a vindication.
 It’s an enshrining of an insanely fertile and formative chapter of black music, one that yielded classic albums and singles, and expanded the framework of pop songwriting and production (and thus, the entries on the Billboard Hot 100), thanks to the next-level genius of artists like Missy Elliott, Mary J. Blige, Lauryn Hill, Boyz II Men, and Chucky Thompson.
 The era deserves its accolades; it is some of the best American music ever.
-To wit, these are the best '90s R&B songs.
+We do have a list with The 50 Best R&B Albums of the ‘90s, but these are the best ‘90s R&B songs.